Nicolaus93/nicolaus93.github.io/_posts/2018-1-6-second_post.md

 \end{align*}
 $$

-Rewriting the regret in this way suggests that the goal of any algorithm is to quickly learn the arms with large $\Delta_k$ and discard them.
-Indeed, for arms whose $\Delta_k$ is large, pulling them even a few times causes a high regret.
+Rewriting the regret in this way suggests that the goal of any algorithm is to quickly learn the arms with large $\Delta_i$ and discard them.
+Indeed, for arms whose $\Delta_i$ is large, pulling them even a few times causes a high regret.

 Now, what is the minimum regret any algorithm can attain?
 There's a fundamental lower bound that we are going to describe next, limited to the case where the probability distributions are Bernoulli.